hphelion/documentation/cloudos/manage.troubleshooting.md

 * Deactivate the proposal.
 * Delete the proposal and create it again.
 * SSH in to the Admin Node using the credentials: crowbar/crowbar.
-* Review the log files /opt/dell/crowbar_framework/log/production.log and MacAddressHostname>.chef.log.
+* Review the log files /opt/dell/crowbar_framework/log/production.log and &lt;MacAddressHostname>.chef.log.
 * Review the log file /var/log/apache2/error.log.
 * Review the folder /var/tmp/cosmos and verify the installer settings.